dovinmu/geoparsepy/README.rst

+Deprecated in favor of the official version being updated for Python 3: https://github.com/stuartemiddleton/geoparsepy.

 geoparsepy project
 ==================
 geoparsepy is a Python geoparsing library that will extract and disambiguate locations from text.
 It uses a local OpenStreetMap database which allows very high and unlimited geoparsing throughput, unlike approaches that use a third-party geocoding service (e.g.  Google Geocoding API).